dps923/winter2020/graded-work/assign4-professor.md

 2. At the same level, create a new folder named "MyCode".

 3. From the project folder(s), copy these source code files to the "MyCode" folder:
-**TBA.swift**
+**( all your controllers )**
 **DataModelClasses.swift**
 **DataModelManager.swift**
 **Main.storyboard**
 For each of these files, change the file name extension to "txt".

 4. From wherever, copy the screen captures into the MyCode folder.
-Rename them to (TBA).

 5. Select the top-level folders:
 (project)
 MyCode
-Right-click, and choose **Compress 2 Items**, which creates a zip file (make sure the zip file is fairly small, around 2MB or less).
+Right-click, and choose **Compress 2 Items**, which creates a zip file.
+The zip file may be sizeable, with all of the screen captures.

 6. Login to Blackboard/My.Seneca, and in this course's Assignments area, look for the upload link, and submit your work there.